-4.6 Reset (/RESET)
+6.6 Reset (/RESET)

 The /RESET pin allows the device to be reset by the controller.
 For 8-pin packages, when QE=0, the IO3 pin can be configured either as a /HOLD pin or as a /RESET pin depending on Status Register setting.
 When QE=1, the /HOLD or /RESET function is not available for 8-pin configuration.
+Note that there was an internal pull-up resistor on the /RESET pin to avoid accidentally trigging /RESET function by pin floating.

-FUNCTIONAL DESCRIPTIONS
+7 FUNCTIONAL DESCRIPTIONS

-SPI / QPI Operations 5.1
+7.1 SPI / QPI Operations

 Figure 3.
-XM25LU32C Serial Flash Memory Operation Diagram
+XM25LU64C Serial Flash Memory Operation Diagram

-5.1.1 Standard SPI Instructions
+7.1.1 Standard SPI Instructions

-The XM25LU32C is accessed through an SPI compatible bus consisting of four signals: Serial Clock (CLK), Chip Select (/CS), Serial Data Input (DI) and Serial Data Output (DO).
+The XM25LU64C is accessed through an SPI compatible bus consisting of four signals: Serial Clock (CLK), Chip Select (/CS), Serial Data Input (DI) and Serial Data Output (DO).
 Standard SPI instructions use the DI input pin to serially write instructions, addresses or data to the device on the rising edge of CLK.
 The DO output pin is used to read data or status from the device on the falling edge of CLK.